KarthikVeeranala/Interlude-Space-Shooter/README.md

 - 🧠 C++ (core game logic)
 - 🎨 Blender (for 3D assets, optional)
 - 🎼 Royalty-free SFX & background music

 ---

+📌 Disclaimer
+This project was developed rapidly as a prototype for a 24-hour hackathon.
+Expect future improvements, optimizations, and added features in the next iterations!

+---